 The Horror of Kristi Noem

-It is a terrible archeology, sifting through the layers of poor Cricket’s death, revealing a multidimensional political horror of Noem as a human being, an elected official, and a legitimate aspirant to a Vice-Presidency through Donald Trump’s Republican ticket.
+It is a terrible archaeology, sifting through the layers of poor Cricket’s death, revealing a multidimensional political horror of Noem as a human being, an elected official, and a legitimate aspirant to a vice presidency through Donald Trump’s Republican ticket.

-There is so much more found in her recounting the dramatic taboo-crossing cruelty of killing Cricket.
-In parsing the Guardian report on Noem’s upcoming book, three aspects keep turning in my head.
-These combined move beyond Cricket’s death, connecting Noem et. al. to a horror of Lovecraftian scale, that keeps revealing more and more as a reader pursues and ponders the events Noem put forward.
+There is so much more found in her recounting the dramatic, taboo-crossing cruelty of killing Cricket.
+In parsing The Guardian report on Noem’s upcoming (now published April 2024) book, three aspects keep turning in my head.
+Together, these move beyond Cricket’s death, connecting Noem et al. to a horror of Lovecraftian scale that keeps revealing more and more as a reader pursues and ponders the events Noem put forward.

 Noem’s Eugenics

-Cricket was not a proper bird and thus needed to be killed.
-Cricket as a family pet for a town family, or as a sniffer dog for the Sioux Falls airport TSA—no, such notions never entered her mind.
-While ranchers and farmers live closer to cycles of life and death than most of us, Noem’s eugenic judgement of Cricket goes beyond anything that “had to be done” into a fascistic belief in ruthless consequences for non-conformity and non-utility.
+Cricket was not a proper bird dog and thus needed to be killed.
+Cricket as a family pet for a suburban family, or as a sniffer dog for the Sioux Falls airport TSA—no, such notions never entered her mind.
+While ranchers and farmers live closer to cycles of life and death than most of us, Noem’s eugenic judgment of Cricket goes beyond anything that “had to be done” into a fascistic belief in ruthless consequences for non-conformity and non-utility.

 Noem’s Narcissism

-Her hatred of Cricket rose up from embarrassment, compounded by her narcissism.
-Noem sees Cricket’s chicken incident, not as not as her mistake for letting an untrained dog out unleashed to act on an aspiring bird dog’s inclination to pursue birds, but as an attack on her.
+Her hatred of Cricket rose from embarrassment, compounded by her narcissism.
+Noem sees Cricket’s chicken incident not as her mistake for letting an untrained dog out unleashed to act on an aspiring bird dog’s inclination to pursue birds, but as an attack on her.
 A very Trumpian response here indeed.
 This failure to make Noem look competent gave rise to a murderous hatred.

 Noem’s Murderous Rage